joker-eph/community/rfcs/20190612-mlir-dialect.md

 values, don’t have control dependencies, and execute conceptually in program order.
-The form used in this dialect aligns with the direction taken by TensorFlow 2.0 with tf.function and autograph, as well as with the needs of other frontend.
+The form used in this dialect aligns with the direction taken by TensorFlow 2.0 with tf.function and autograph, as well as with the needs of other frontends.
 This should ease the development of analyses and
 transformations: optimizations operate on a simpler semantics and local graph transformations can be validated in a local scope.
 Simple patterns like folding `x-x` into a constant 0 do not need to update any control dependencies.
 It